 Allianz Life Annuities was founded in 1896 and is backed by the large global corporation, Allianz SE.
 Allianz was listed as the 31st largest company on the Fortune Global 500 list.

-- Financial strength: Allianz boasts a high level of liquidity as well as large cash reserves and a strong operating margin.
+Financial strength: Allianz boasts a high level of liquidity as well as large cash reserves and a strong operating margin.

-- High financial ratings: The major rating companies have consistently rated Allianz with their top-tier ratings.
+High financial ratings: The major rating companies have consistently rated Allianz with their top-tier ratings.

 Conservative philosophy: Allianz stresses their conservative investment philosophy that focuses on diversified risk and long-term results.

 ABCs of Annuities: Alliance provides concise and clear education about annuities for consumers via the ABCs of Annuities web portal.

 Online access: Registered users can access documents, submit forms, and check account values via the online customer portal.

-Allianz Life Annuities Company Profile
+Allianz Life Annuities Company Information

 - Company Name: